Contemporary knowledge about God, Evolution, and the meaning of human life.

 And the disciples prepared themselves for such a fight, which could take place any moment, by developing alertness (readiness) and other necessary qualities of warriors.

-On the basis of this educational game, the disciples performed, in particular, the work on the development of the lower bubble of perception.
+On the basis of this educational game, the disciples also performed the work on the development of the lower bubble of perception.

 … To sum up the above said, let us consider the basic aspects of these Teachings, which are extremely rich in valuable theoretical and practical elements.